Intermediate25 min readLogistics & Warehousing

 Mitsubishi HMI Integration Example for Material Handling

 Complete working example demonstrating HMI Integration implementation for Material Handling using Mitsubishi GX Works2/GX Works3.
-This code has been tested on FX5 hardware.
+Follows Mitsubishi naming conventions.
+Tested on FX5 hardware.

 // Mitsubishi GX Works2/GX Works3 - Material Handling Control